we-io/eslint-config-we-io/README.md

 # @we.io/eslint-config

-Eslint config for my current preferences including prettier and SonarJS
+ESLint config with the current coding style at we.io GmbH.

 ## Install